JackGruber/docker_phpmyadmin/README.md

-# Raspberry Docker image for phpMyAdmin
+# phpMyAdmin Docker image based on Alpine
 Based on the official Project
 https://github.com/phpmyadmin/docker

 [Alpine](https://hub.docker.com/_/alpine/) is used as base image, so the image runs on ARM and x64 systems.